bkarl/gnuradio-dpdk/README.md

 # Features
 * accepts UDP packets with legacy CHDR header (64 bits) and IQ samples in LE format
 * outputs complex stream
+* core 0 and 1 for rx threads and dpdk device id 0 are currently hardcoded

 For details of legacy CHDR see https://files.ettus.com/manual/page_rtp.html